Irys-xyz/bundlr-udl-uploader/README.md

 ## Overview

 This repo demonstrates how to attach a UDL (Universal Data License) to files uploaded to Arweave using Bundlr.
-The UDL is built dynamically using the parameters specified in the UI, converted to a set of metatags that attached to the file at upload.
+The UDL is built dynamically using the parameters specified in the UI, converted to a set of metatags that are then attached to the file at upload.

 You can fork and build directly on top of it or copy-paste specific code into your projects.

 -   `utils/getBundlr.ts`: Configures and returns a Bundlr object.
-This is where you set your node and currency
+This is where you set your node and currency.
--   `utils/fundAndUpload.ts`: Is passed a file and tags, funds the node if necessary and then uploads
+-   `utils/fundAndUpload.ts`: Is passed a file and tags, funds the node if necessary and then uploads.
--   `componennts/Spinner.tsx`: UI spinner, used to show a transaction is in progress
+-   `componennts/Spinner.tsx`: UI spinner, used to show a transaction is in progress.
--   `components/BundlrUploader.tsx`: File uploder UI
+-   `components/BundlrUploader.tsx`: File uploder UI.

 ## Confirming With GraphQL